Publication Date: June 3, 2013

 Marc Lamont Hill is an associate professor of English education at Teachers College, Columbia University, and the author of the award-winning Beats, Rhymes, and Classroom Life.
+He received the 2023 AERA Social Justice in Education Award.
 Emery Petchauer is an assistant professor of urban education in the Teacher Development and Educational Studies Department at Oakland University, and the author of Hip-Hop Culture in College Students’ Lives.

 "Hill and Petchauer are to be commended for pushing the envelope and stepping up to the challenge of taking Hip-Hop Based Education to the next level."

 “Hip-hop education offers the real possibility of exchange.
 And in exchange is the possibility of transformation.
 That is where the authors in this volume begin.” —From the Foreword by Jeff Chang, author of Can’t Stop, Won’t Stop: A History of the Hip-Hop Generation, executive director, Institute for Diversity in the Arts, Stanford University